Zach Blas: Facial Weaponization Suite

 Facial Weaponization Suite (2011–14) explores discriminatory practices latent in facial recognition systems.
 Composed of films and videos, the project emerged from community workshops Blas conducted where he scanned the faces of the participants and aggregated the data into an anti-facial recognition mask designed to resist recognition by biometric systems.
 The first entry in the project, Fag Face Mask was made in Los Angeles using the facial data of queer men's faces.

-Curator Lauren Cornell wrote that "Blas’ project seems to fight directly against the way suversive politics or lifestyles become quickly co-opted and drained of power, often to be sold back to broader society in neutered form.
+Curator Lauren Cornell wrote that "Blas’ project seems to fight directly against the way subversive politics or lifestyles become quickly co-opted and drained of power, often to be sold back to broader society in neutered form.
 His aim is to carve a space where a community and ideas can form without the pressure and dangers of visibility."
 The project has been exhibited internationally and written about in publications including Artforum, Frieze, Newsweek, The New York Times, the Walker Art Center magazine, and WNYC.